turnage/miknet/readme.md

 ![miknet](http://i.imgur.com/ZZ88kVK.png)
 ===============================================================================

-miknet is in the process of reconstruction.
-For the old, complete version, see the branch "mercury", or the release "mercury".
+miknet is ~~in the process of reconstruction.
+For the old, complete version, see the branch "mercury", or the release "mercury".~~ an unfinished project from my first year of university, here for history.